mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.1/index.md

 ### Ability to add catalog applications

 With this release, you can now add catalog applications to your Kommander instances.
-The following applications are provided for you:
+Currently, we provide the following operator applications that are workspace-scoped:

 * Kafka
 * Spark